What Repels Ticks On Humans

 • Avoid moving through high grass or undergrowth if possible.
 Ticks feel here especially comfortable waiting for a potential host to bite.

-• Soon after you come home from the outdoors, inspect your clothes and search your entire body for ticks.
+• Soon after you come home from outdoors, inspect your clothes and search your entire body for ticks.
 Ticks need time crawling up your clothes and body until they find a suitable site for the bite.
 They prefer thin and warm skin.
-Search the back of your knees, the stomach and chest area, and crotch for ticks.
-In children do also check on the head, behind the ears, on the hairline, and on the neck.
+Search back of your knees, the stomach and chest area, and crotch for ticks.
+In children’s head, hairline and neck are also affected.

 • Take a shower as soon as you come home.

-Remember, no repellent can provide 100 percent protection from tick bites.
-Appropriate clothing, knowing what repels ticks on humans, how ticks behave, and where they hide, are the best to protect yourself and your family from a tick bite and the dangerous diseases ticks can transmit.
+Remember, no repellent provides 100 percent protection from tick bites.
+Appropriate clothing, knowing what repels ticks on humans, how ticks behave and where they hide, are the best to protect yourself and your family from a tick bite and the dangerous diseases ticks can transmit.

 Please consult with your physician before the use of essential oils or insect repellents.
 Use only as directed!